BetTD/AccurateReadings/README.md

 development.

 ## Version history
+- **1.2.1**.
+Stability fixes.
+- **1.2.0**.
+Tons of code quality and performance improvements, restructured the config file, added PlaceholderAPI support, switched to a better API wrapper.
+- **1.1.0**.
+Removed Sparked Host lock, added proper configuration checks and cooldown, and fixed a few bugs.
 - **1.0.0-pre1**.
 First public version of the plugin
-- **1.1.0**.
-Removed Sparked Host lock, added proper configuration checks and cooldown, and fixed a few bugs.
-- **1.2.0**.
-Tons of code quality and performance improvements, restructured the config file, added PlaceholderAPI support, switched to a better API wrapper.

 ## Support
-As this project has been officially released by Sparked Host, our support team may provide assistance with this plugin.
-For any other inquiries, you may reach out to Raúl via email: raul.m@sparkedhost.com
+This project used to be an official Sparked Host open-source release.
+However, I (Raúl) have since taken full ownership of the codebase and will do my best to provide support.